 Employers must apply to L&I for the student-learner variance, working with schools or registered apprenticeships.
 Employers and schools, or registered apprenticeship training programs, have obligations under this variance.

 As a participating employer, you should also make the safety of the student-learner one of your primary goals.
-You may request from L&I a safety consultation from L&I’s Division of Occupational Safety and Health (DOSH) to help ensure the safety of student-learners.
+You may request a safety consultation from L&I to help ensure the safety of student-learners.
 There is no charge for this service.

-L&I will not grant variances for employments or occupations prohibited by the United States Department of Labor.
-(WAC 296-125-030)
+L&I will not grant variances for employments or occupations prohibited by the U.S Department of Labor (WAC 296-125-030).

 How to apply